Seagate/cortx-ha/Quick-Start-Guide.rst

  - DNS is updated to resolve host names.

-4. Add eth0 IP address of both nodes in the **/etc/hosts** file.
-Run the following command.
+4. Add eth0 IP address of both nodes in the **/etc/hosts** file by running the following command.

  - **$ cat /etc/hosts**